Addressing type Ia supernova color variability with a linear spectral template: The data set and pre-processing steps

 The original data was named by \citet{saunders2018snemo} as either Train or Test supernova followed by an identification number.
 Thus, the Train and Test flags do not represent our choice of training or validation objects, it just identifies a specific supernova.
-From the initial sample of 171 supernovas, six were excluded, two due to problems in GPR and four due to poor quality in their reconstructed SEDs.
-Regarding the latter, they had too few spectra taken after maximum, and even with template information they showed a large amount of nonphysical negative flux in this unconstrained region, they are Train\_SN93, Test\_SN15, Test\_SN26 and Train\_SN96.
+From the initial sample of 171 supernovas, five were excluded due to the poor quality of their reconstructed SEDs.
+They had too few spectra taken after maximum, and even with the template information they showed a large amount of nonphysical negative flux in this unconstrained region, they are Train\_SN93, Test\_SN15, Test\_SN26, and Train\_SN96.
 Train\_SN30 was also excluded since it showed several variations from the mean which are not observed in any other object in this sample.

-For each GPR we perform a Maximum Likelihood Estimation (MLE) to tune the kernel parameters.
-A parameter inference showed many GPRs had difficulty in constraining the length scale parameter, $\Delta l$, often reaching as extremely low values as $10^{-3}$ days, when it should be in the range of $9$ days to $30$ days since it represents the horizontal data scale.
-To compensate for this issue we added a gaussian prior on both kernel parameters when performing the MLE, successfully avoiding these low values that lead to overfitted regressions.

-The length scale gaussian prior changes as wavelength grows.
-In general, the data shows a peak before $t_{max,B}$ at lower wavelengths with a horizontal scale of about 15 days, value which was chosen as the initial prior.
-At around 5500\AA\, these monochromatic light curves get wider, the peak moves smoothly and hence we readjust the prior.
-Growing even further in wavelength another peak appears, changing the horizontal scale again.
-Essentially, at every point where we observed a specific behavior common to most SNe, we programmed changes to the prior.
-During this entire process, the monochromatic light curves are normalized to one, avoiding readjusts to the variance gaussian prior.
-This stage of the training process is carried out manually.